 Thanks … But Altingia excelsa leaves show distinctly toothed margin and are leathery and shining while in the images posted by me it’s not so.

 Appears to be Cornus capitata of Cornaceae

 AKOCT19 Tree for ID from Chakrata and Mussoorie : 3 posts by 3 authors.
-4 images.
+No images seen now.

 Cornus capitata (=Benthamidia capitata) of Cornaceae family.

 cant quite make it : first picture what is it?